 Our Paediatric Nurse holds an MSci, is a member of the NMC, RCN and is registered as a Registered Sick Children’s Nurse .
 She keeps up to date with all relevant health care procedures for children with complex health care needs through her hospital practice.
 Her experience is evidenced through the delivery of rigorous complex health care training to our staff, adhering to current NICE guidelines, which includes practice in Epilepsy and Buccal Midazolam administration, Oxygen and Suction and Gastrostomy care, Infection control, Medication and Respectful Personal care.

 Kellie one of the founders of Appletree, has 10 years experience in supporting children with very complex health care needs, her background NICU and Theatres as a theatre practitioner, she has worked across both St Mary’s and QA hospital.
 Kellie plays a large role in the development of the competency assessments of our PA’s and care staff in the community.
 She has expertise in writing bespoke care plan for children with health related needs and she provides excellent support and advice for families going through continuing care assessments.

-Richard is the newest member of our Appletree Team.
-He has 10 years experience working in the field of learning disabilities, his career beginning with working with children and young people with Autism.
-He has gone on to establish an extensive background in project co-ordination including working as a campaigns officer for both MENCAP and SCOPE.
-Richard’s approachable and positive attitude in his current role for Appletree contributes to the smooth running of our care provision.
-In liaising with families and staff to create bespoke care packages, He is always happy to take your calls and e-mails.
+Amber has many years experience working in the field of learning disabilities.
+Amber’s approachable and positive attitude in her current role for Appletree contributes to the smooth running of our care provision.
+In liaising with families and staff to create bespoke care packages, She is always happy to take your calls and e-mails.

 Angela Whiting (RN)